The Double Refuge 🍷 Bubbles Winking at the Brim

 This world, I doubt if doubt itself be doubting.

 Yet agnostics differ from atheists in their iconoclasm — that is, in their breaking of icons.
 This is because they question both revelation and reason.
-They’re not afraid to question the doctrines of either, figuring that if these doctrines are truly solid they can’t be broken.
+They’re not reluctant to question the doctrines of either, figuring that if these doctrines are true then they can’t be broken.
 In sounding the depths of reason and revelation, they go as deeply as possible into both.
 They refuse to worry about being called unreasonably emotional or coldly rational.
 They aim to leave that name-calling behind, and instead follow the moment’s slippery truth, whether they glimpse it in the methodology of the scientist, the exegesis of the priest, or the imagination of the poet.

 The agnostic notion that we can simply go on thinking and feeling without deciding on a particular truth may seem impractical or undesirable.
 Yet this is what agnostics believe: we can keep stretching our emotional and intellectual horizons, as if we were walking towards the horizon on a planet that grows larger every day.